ForOne-Club/ImproveGame/README-en.md

 - **41**: Bait slot
 - **42**: Fishing accessory slot
 - Returns `Array.Empty<Item>()` (not `null`) if the Auto-Fisher is inaccessible.
-- *Note*: The returned array is a **snapshot** and player interaction may cause changes to the items instance bound to the Auto-Fisher.
-Attention should be paid to data expiration issues.
+- *Note*: The returned array is a **snapshot** and not bound to the actual Auto-Fisher instance.
+Subsequent player interactions may invalidate the data.

 ### SyncFisherItems